CraftAcademyLabs/ca_course/rails_messaging.md

   end
 end
 ```
-For our inbox, it would be a good idea to display the number of unread messages.
+For our `inbox`, it would be a good idea to display the number of unread messages.
 We will define a helper method in our mailbox_helper.rb file in the helpers directory.

 !FILENAME app/helpers/mailbox_helper.rb
 ```ruby